Bacău: History

+Climate

+Bacău has a type of continental climate that falls short of permanent winter snow cover due days averaging above freezing.
+Winters are also quite dry in the area.
+Summers are quite rainy due to convection and temperatures are often hot due to its inland location.
+Due to its mid-latitude location surrounded by a vast landmass, Bacău has a large temperature amplitude by European standards.
+Since 1980, a record heat of 42.5 C and a record cold of -28 C have been measured, which is a net difference of 70.5 C-change.

 Politics

 The local authority in the city is split between the Mayor and the Local Council.
 Between 1950 and 1968 the city was governed by the Sfatul popular (People's Council).
 It replaced the local Provisional Committee (Comitetul Provizori), which functioned from 1948 to 1950, based on the Law of the People's Councils, no. 17/1949.

 Demographics

-As of 2011 census data, Bacău has a population of 144,307, a decrease from the figure recorded at the 2002 census.
+As of 2021 census data, Bacău has a population of 136,087, a decrease from the figure recorded at the 2011 census.

+At the 2011 census, Bacău had a population of 144,307, a decrease from the figure recorded at the 2002 census.
 The ethnic makeup was as follows: